clingen-data-model/allele/source/allele/resource/contextual_allele/index.md

 {:.dl-horizontal .dl-definition}
 Definition
-: The genetic loci of the variant.
+: The genetic loci of the allele.

 Control
 : 1